Osigah/aws-devsecops-project-1/README.md

 - terraform/ --> Infrastructure as Code (coming next)
 - docs/ --> Architecture diagrams and notes

-🔹 Key Decisions
+## Key Decisions

 - ECS Fargate chosen over EC2-backed ECS to avoid infrastructure management
 - AWS-native CI/CD tools used for tight integration and simplicity
 - Minimal base Docker image used for security and efficiency
 - Logs centralized in CloudWatch for observability

-🔹 Future Improvements
+## Future Improvements

 - Add Terraform for full infrastructure automation
 - Integrate vulnerability scanning tools (e.g. Trivy)
 - Implement Secrets Manager for runtime secrets
 - Introduce automated testing stage in pipeline
 - Add ALB with HTTPS

+## Day 1: Local Container Setup

+- Built a Flask API with 3 endpoints
+- Containerized the application using Docker
+- Ran and tested locally using Postman
+- Verified container logs and execution

+Screenshots available in docs/screenshots/

 🔹 Author